You’ve put up bird feeders, filled them with food, and now birds are visiting your yard more than ever. Congratulations! But.. what are they?

 - Ladder-backed Woodpeckers show horizontal barring all down the back

 How to Attract More: Suet is the most sure-fire way to attract these guys to your yard.
-If other birds keep hogging your suet and push out the smaller woodpecker, consider an upside down suet hanger (Amazon link).
+If other birds keep hogging your suet and push out the smaller woodpeckers, consider an upside down suet hanger (Amazon link).
 Other birds can’t use them, but woodpeckers have no problem feeding from them.

 Downy Woodpeckers are common in the eastern third of Texas.